sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 - Libraries for other frameworks with the same queries.
 - [Recommended by React team](https://reactjs.org/docs/test-utils.html#overview).

 React Testing Library helps you write good tests and makes writing bad test hard.
-It allows you to query elements similat to how user would do that: for example, query form elements and buttons by their labels.
+It allows you to query elements similar to how a user would do that: for example, query form elements and buttons by their labels.

 Some of the cons could be: